Fox Eye Lift Using V Soft Lift Lifting PDO Threads

 To this day, many patients who appreciate the delicate enhancement that a thinner eyelid crease provides choose the non-invasive Fox eye treatment to achieve the desired aesthetic.

 This helps to rejuvenate or shape a more “almond eye” appearance, or to correct drooping of the lower eyelids.
-Many physicians refer to this surgery as blepharoplasty, or anti-aging for the eyelids.
+Many physicians refer to this surgery as blepharoplasty3, or anti-aging for the eyelids.

 The end result of the surgical procedure is correcting eyelid droop and/or visual obstruction, along with giving patients a more youthful appearance in their eyelids and the positioning of their brow above.